adamxjohns/MIDS_capstone/README.md

 **Project Goal:** - predict a patient’s severity of decline in lung function based on a CT scan of their lungs and baseline clinical characteristics (FVC, age, gender, smoking status and Percent (a computed field which approximates the patient's FVC as a percent of the typical FVC for a person of similar characteristics)

-**Model Goal:** predict the linear decay of FVC measurements within the 95% confidence interval of the actual least squares slope
+**Model Goal:** predict the linear decay of FVC measurements within the 95% confidence interval of the actual least squares slope\s\s
-Pros of this approach - meaningful measurement that can be interpreted as likely rate of progression and can be visualized; also works well because follow-up and frequency of measurements is different for every patient
+Pros of this approach - meaningful measurement that can be interpreted as likely rate of progression and can be visualized; also works well because follow-up and frequency of measurements is different for every patient\s\s
-Con of this approach - high degree of variability in measurements means that slope doesn't actually fit the measurements that well; more measurements at the start so line is skewed towards earlier measurements
+Con of this approach - high degree of variability in measurements means that slope doesn't actually fit the measurements that well; more measurements at the start so line is skewed towards earlier measurements\s\s

 **Data Processing**
-Calculate OLS slope for each patient, 25% Train/test split
+Calculate OLS slope for each patient, 25% Train/test split\s\s

 **CNN**
 1) DICOM image loading and processing function development